Marcel-aka-Satum/ProgrammingProjectDatabases/Backend/Database/readme.md

 - This method checks if the connection to the database exists and returns a boolean value accordingly.

+ `connect(self) -> bool`

+- This method tries to establish a connection with the database and returns a boolean value indicating whether the connection was successful.

+### Database Operations

  `redefine(self)`

 - This method recreates the database by dropping and re-creating the schema and tables.